Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Introduction

+Prior work has addressed these dimensions in isolation.
+Fair allocation approaches in two-sided markets provide theoretical guarantees \cite{2506.01178, biswasFairRecommendationTwoSided2022}, but often do so in constrained or stylized settings, for example via indivisible-good recommendation models or near-feasible allocations obtained by rounding fractional solutions.
+Intersectional fairness approaches \cite{2402.02816} reveal that aggregate two-sided fairness can mask disparities at attribute intersections, but they are developed for Top-N recommendation rather than tractable optimization of discrete allocation problems.
+Recent fair re-ranking methods such as CPFair \cite{naghiaei2022cpfair}, P-MMF \cite{xu2023pmmf}, ProFairRec \cite{qi2022profairrec}, and taxation-based re-ranking \cite{xu2024taxation} study provider or multi-stakeholder fairness in realistic ranked recommendation settings, but they typically optimize one fairness notion at a time and do not ask how producer fairness, group-level consumer fairness, and business constraints interact within one shared formulation.
+However, a unified study to understand these trade-offs remain limited.
+Our goal in this paper is, therefore, is to study a unified problem framing for evaluating these coupled trade-offs.

-\looseness=-1 A deeper limitation cuts across all prior work: consumer objectives are defined at the individual level.
-Whether optimizing mean utility or worst-case individual utility, these formulations treat consumers as interchangeable.
+A deeper limitation cuts across much of the literature: consumer objectives are often defined at the individual level, or group fairness is studied separately from producer-side constraints.
+Whether optimizing mean utility or worst-case individual utility, these formulations can treat consumers as interchangeable.
 However, a system that achieves high average utility while consistently under-serving users with niche interests is unfair in a way that individual-level objectives cannot detect.
-Arguably, there is a need for a faithful formulation of two-sided markets under these many facets of heterogeneity.
+Our goal is to provide a faithful and explicit formulation of two-sided markets under these interacting forms of heterogeneity, and to study what this formulation reveals.\\

-\paragraph{Contributions.} \looseness=-1 We formalize, analyze, and empirically validate two-sided fairness across multiple facets of heterogeneity.
-On the \textbf{formalization} side, we model discrete multi-item allocations ($w_{ij} \in \{0,1\}$, $k > 1$), consumer group fairness via Conditional Value at Risk (CVaR), and business constraints (GMV thresholds), capturing the heterogeneity that practical platforms face.
-On the \textbf{methodological} side, we develop tractable relaxations and scalable solvers (Linear programming (LP) with rounding, Augmented Lagrangian, gradient-based methods) that enable fairness-aware re-ranking at production scale.
-Our optimization framework can be understood as a fairness-aware \emph{re-ranking} layer: given relevance scores from an upstream retrieval model, we re-allocate items to consumers subject to fairness and business constraints.

-\looseness=-1\textbf{Empirically}, across three datasets, we quantify the cost of producer fairness in multi-item settings (15--25\% utility drop at $k=10$) and show that CVaR compresses group-level disparities.
-Critically, we demonstrate that the ``free fairness'' result does not generalize beyond single-item, imbalanced settings, and that moderate fairness constraints can \emph{improve} business metrics by diversifying exposure away from saturated producers.
+\textbf{Contributions.} We frame this work as an analytical, foundational study of how producer fairness, consumer-group fairness, and business objectives behave when coupled under a single optimization lens, rather than as a new production-ready ranking architecture.
+The value of our contribution lies in the joint formulation not in the individual building blocks, which were previously discussed.
+Concretely, we establish the following: